SecureDNA/quickdna/README.md

 [![PyPI](https://img.shields.io/pypi/v/quickdna?style=flat-square)](https://pypi.org/project/quickdna/)

-quickdna is a simple, fast library for working with DNA sequences.
+Quickdna is a simple, fast library for working with DNA sequences.
+It is up to 100x faster than Biopython for some translation tasks, in part because it uses a native Rust module (via PyO3) for the translation.
+However, it exposes an easy-to-use, statically typed API that should feel familiar for Biopython users.

 ```python
 # These are the two main library types.
 Unlike Biopython, DnaSequence and ProteinSequence are distinct,